drshahizan/python-web/beautiful-soup/High Five/readme.md

 The output of this web scraping will be a list of dictionaries, where each dictionary represents one item from the first ordered list (ol) element on the web page.
 The dictionaries will contain the following key-value pairs:

-    'Category': the text of the first <strong> element found within the list item 'Course Name': the text of the list item
+    'Course Name': the text of the list item
     'Link': the value of the 'href' attribute of the first <a> element found within the list item.